More than 100 companies sign letter opposing U.S. state voting restrictions

+Autos & TransportationMore than 100 companies sign letter opposing U.S. state voting restrictions

-(Reuters) -More than 100 U.S. companies including Apple Inc, Amazon.com Inc, Ford Motor Co and Starbucks Corp have declared their opposition to voting curbs that a number of states are considering implementing.
+More than 100 U.S. companies including Apple Inc (AAPL.O), Amazon.com Inc (AMZN.O), Ford Motor Co (F.N) and Starbucks Corp (SBUX.O)have declared their opposition to voting curbs that a number of states are considering implementing.

 Activist groups say the restrictions - outlined in voting rights bills already passed in Georgia and being weighed in, among others, Texas and Arizona - are specifically targeting Black people and other racial minorities.

-The statement was the initiative of former American Express Chief Executive Officer Ken Chenault and Merck & Co CEO Ken Frazier.
+The statement was the initiative of former American Express (AXP.N) Chief Executive Officer Ken Chenault and Merck & Co (MRK.N) CEO Ken Frazier.

 "It was important for companies to assert some of the core principles of our democracy and the most fundamental is the right to vote," Chenault said in an interview with Reuters.